emvolz/treedater/README.md

 ```

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-Note 1) thed rate is higher than the initial estimate with the relaxed clock; 2) the recently-sampled outlying lineages have been removed.
+The rate is higher than the initial estimate with the relaxed clock and the recently-sampled outlying lineages have been removed.

 ## parametric bootstrap
 Estimating confidence intervals for rates and dates is straightforward using a parametric bootstrap: